turingschool/curriculum/source/projects/contact_manager.markdown

 Run `rake db:migrate` to update your database.

-Run `rake` to make sure your tests are green, then check your code into git.
+Run your tests to make sure your tests are green, then check your code into git.

 ### Company Phone Numbers